imimap/imimap/README.md

 Changes to Gemfile and Gemfile.lock should be made with the imimap container running, such that it is possible that the gem installation succeeds in the container.

 Nevertheless, bundler may fail during the build process.
+To troubleshoot, the bundler command needs to be removed from the Dockerfile.

-To troubleshoot, replace the main command by uncommenting the simple tail command in docker-compose.override.yml - this is a simple way to override the default startup command of the container.
+If the rails server can't be started, the startup command can be replaced by uncommenting the simple tail command in docker-compose.override.yml - this is a simple way to override the default startup command of the container without modifying the Dockerfile.

 The container should now come up and after entering a bash within the container, the gem installation can be troubleshooted within the container.